 Can my dentist close the space between my teeth without braces?
-Spaces between teeth, sometimes called diastemas are larger-than-usual space between two teeth (also known as gapped teeth).
+Spaces between teeth, sometimes called diastemas are larger-than-usual spaces between two teeth (also known as gapped teeth).
 Even when it doesn’t pose a threat to your oral health, its appearance can often diminish your confidence in your smile.
-Because it’s technically a spacing issue, many patients fear that closing the gap means orthodontic treatment, like braces.
-However, for many patients, closing a diastema can be as simple as a quick, conservative cosmetic touchup, making a more confident smile easier to achieve than they realized.
+Because it’s technically an arrangement issue, many patients fear that closing the gap means orthodontic treatment, like braces.
+However, for many patients, closing a diastema can be as simple as a quick, conservative cosmetic touch up, making a more confident smile easier to achieve than they realized.

 In some cases, the reason for a diastema lies in the size or shape of one or more teeth, which can create a space that’s uneven to those around it.
-Adding to the tooth size to close the space between the teeth may be accomplished with tooth-colored composite resin, which your dentist customizes to match your heathy tooth structure and then bonds permanently to the tooth.
-Tooth bonding builds up the tooth structure so that it fits more uniformly with the rest of your smile.
+Adding to the tooth size to close the space between the teeth may be accomplished with tooth-colored composite resins.
+Your dentist customizes to match your healthy tooth structure and then bonds permanently to the tooth.
+Tooth bonding builds up the tooth shape so that it fits more uniformly with the rest of your smile.
 There are multiple benefits to using this cosmetic treatment to close a diastema.

 A veneer is a thin wafer of highly lifelike dental porcelain, which your dentist designs to closely match the size, shape, color, and overall appearance of your tooth’s healthy front surface.
 For many patients with gaps in their teeth, veneers can be created to fill out the visible tooth structure and close the diastemas.
 Porcelain offer more dramatic cosmetic results than cosmetic bonding can.
 This is one reason why celebrities opt for veneers to brighten their smiles.

 Porcelain dental crown

-Sometimes, a tooth is significantly smaller than those around it, or has suffered damage to its structure that leaves a space between it and a neighboring tooth.
-To fix and strengthen the tooth, your dentist might recommend placing one or two custom-designed caps.
-A porcelain crown will be fashioned according to the specific measurements of all of your teeth to ensure that it closes the diastema fully and uniformly.
+Sometimes, a tooth is significantly smaller than those around it, or it has suffered damage to its structure that leaves a space between it and a neighboring tooth.
+To close the spaces between teeth, your dentist might recommend placing one or two custom-designed caps.
+A porcelain crown will be fashioned according to blend into your smile and to ensure that it closes the diastema fully and uniformly.
 Dental crowns require the removal of enamel.
 Once your final crown has been manufactured, your cosmetic dentist will place the cap using a strong bonding agent.
 Most cosmetic dentists offer a wide range of dental crown material options.